Mockova/help/getting-started/how-testomato-works/index.rst

-How Testomato works?
+How Does Testomato Work?
 ====================

 Testomato is an easy automated monitoring service that actively monitors your website without requiring advanced technical knowledge or complicated maintenance, allowing you to check your website for problems that impact users directly.
-This is article will give you a quick overview of how Testomato works.
+This article will give you a quick overview of how Testomato works.

-In order to monitor your website, Testomato downloads and scans your HTML code similar to other popular web crawlers (like Googlebot).
+In order to monitor your website, Testomato downloads and scans your HTML code in a way similar to other popular web crawlers (like Googlebot).
 However, we use our own crawler, the :doc:`Testomotobot </testomatobot/about>`.

 Testomato downloads your HTML source code in order to run checks, but it does